IgnisDa/ryot/docs/content/integrations.md

 ### Plex

-Automatically add new [Plex](https://www.plex.tv/) movie plays to Ryot.
+Automatically add [Plex](https://www.plex.tv/) show and movie plays to Ryot.
 It will work for all the media that have been a valid TMDb ID attached to their metadata.

 1. Generate a slug in the integration settings page using the following settings: